BardisRenos/Spark/README.md

 |       James Rollins|
 +--------------------+
 only showing top 20 rows
-``

-If you want to select more than one column then You need to write:
+If you want to select more than one column, then it needs to write:

 ```python
   print(dataframe.select("author", "price").show(5))